Quantum scars from zero modes in an Abelian lattice gauge theory on ladders: QMBS from zero modes

 \section{QMBS from zero modes}

 The QMBS at momentum $(k_x,k_y)=(0,0)$ obtained at $\lambda \neq 0$ for the ladder of dimension $(L_x,L_y)=(14,2)$ is a very particular linear combination of the mid-spectrum zero modes at $\lambda=0$ that also diagonalizes $\Opot$.
 However, from Fig.~\ref{zeromodes2} (top panel), the QMBS appears to be a pseudo-random superposition of all the zero modes which is, remarkably, stabilized at any finite $\lambda$.
 We have also verified that the matrix for $\Opot$, when expressed in the basis of the zero modes at momentum $(k_x,k_y)=(0,0)$, has a single eigenvalue which is an integer (that equals $N_p/2$).
 This wavefunction (Fig.~\ref{zeromodes2} (bottom panel)) is identical to the one obtained directly from the ED data for the $(k_x,k_y)=(0,0)$ QMBS at $\lambda=-1$ (Fig.~\ref{zeromodes2} (middle panel)).
-Only $18$ of the basis states have non-zero coefficients while the other coefficients are (essentially) zero within numerical resolution.
+Only $18$ out of the $44046$ basis states have non-zero coefficients while the other coefficients are (essentially) zero within numerical resolution.
+The number of basis states that contribute to the QMBS at momenta $(0,0), (\pi,\pi), (\pi,0),(0,\pi)$ for $(L_x,2)$ with $8 \leq L_x \leq 14$ is given below.
+The table immediately shows that these eigenstates are localized in the Hilbert space and have a low value of Shannon entropy $S_1$.